 “What are the main highlights or features of the underground music scene in Hialeah?”

 That question from Kiele Cabrera won with about 63 percent of the vote!
-We’ll work on getting an answer and report back in the coming weeks, so stay tuned.
+Here’s our answer to her question.
 Thanks again to everyone who asked questions, and to all of you who voted!